RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Reflection.md

   * `resolvedType: ProtoBuf.Reflect.T|null` Resolved non-native reference type

 * **ProtoBuf.Reflect.Message.ExtensionField** extends *ProtoBuf.Reflect.Message.Field*
+  An extension message field imported from another namespace.
+  * `name` in this case is the fully qualified name inside of the original namespace
-  An extension message field imported from another namespace. `scope` in this case references the parent of the extend block.
+  * `scope` in this case references the parent of the extend block

 * **ProtoBuf.Reflect.Enum** extends *ProtoBuf.Reflect.Namespace*
   Enum namespace containing enum values.